Does the data protection law stop me taking photographs of my children at school?

 For more information, please see our guidance for schools.

 A parent takes a photograph of their child and some friends taking part in the school Sports Day to be put in the family photo album.
-These images are for personal use and the Data Protection Act does not apply.
+These images are for personal use and the law does not apply.

 Grandparents are invited to the school nativity play and wish to video it.
-These images are for personal use and the Data Protection Act does not apply.
+These images are for personal use and the law does not apply.

 Photographs of pupils or students are taken for building passes.
-These images are likely to be stored electronically with other personal data and the terms of the Act will apply.
+These images are likely to be stored electronically with other personal data and the terms of the law will apply.